virtual-labs/exp-exceptions-iitd/experiment/theory.md

 Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError etc.
 #### Java Exception Keywords

 **try** :The "try" keyword is used to specify a block where we should place exception code.
 The try block must be followed by either catch or finally.
-It means, we can't use try block alone.
+It means, we can't use try block alone.<br>
 **catch** :The "catch" block is used to handle the exception.
 It must be preceded by try block which means we can't use catch block alone.
-It can be followed by finally block later.
+It can be followed by finally block later.<br>
 **finally** : The "finally" block is used to execute the important code of the program.
-It is executed whether an exception is handled or not.
+It is executed whether an exception is handled or not.<br>
-**throw** :The "throw" keyword is used to throw an exception.
+**throw** :The "throw" keyword is used to throw an exception.<br>
 **throws** : The "throws" keyword is used to declare exceptions.
 It doesn't throw an exception.
 It specifies that there may occur an exception in the method.
-It is always used with method signature.
+It is always used with method signature.<br>

 #### Common Scenarios of Java Exceptions
 There are given some scenarios where unchecked exceptions may occur.
 They are as follows: